mablhq/bamboo-plugin/README.md

 ### Building from source and running locally

-NOTE: You need to run on Java 8 with a version less than 255.
+NOTE: You need to run on Java 8 with a version less than 255 (i.e. `1.8.0_345` will not work).
 Otherwise, you will run into  [this issue](https://confluence.atlassian.com/bamkb/bamboo-fails-to-configure-embedded-database-in-environments-with-java-update-version-higher-than-255-1018269728.html).

 Install the [Atlassian SDK](https://developer.atlassian.com/server/framework/atlassian-sdk/set-up-the-atlassian-plugin-sdk-and-build-a-project/)